MichaelMcGee-School/Assignment_12/source/Minecraft.rst

 Survival Mode
 ^^^^^^^^^^^^^

-In survival mode your character doesn't spawn with any items or food, and must scavenge around the world to survive.
+In survival mode, your character doesn't spawn with any items or food and must scavenge around the world to survive.
 You have a health bar and a food bar.
 If the health bar drops to zero hearts you die and drop everything in your inventory.
 If your food bar drops to zero you slowly take damage to your health bar until you either eat food or die.
 There's a day/night cycle which